markembling/totp-tool/README.txt

 These are packaged within the 'dist' directory so that the entire thing can be placed on a USB stick or similar and used on any python-equipped machine.

+The script should work under modern Python 2.x and 3.x versions.
+It has been tested on 2.7 and 3.3.